brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 draft: true
 ---

-## Introduction

 Spinnaker is an open-source continuous delivery platform created by Netflix to enable engineers to release software changes seemingly.
 It works natively with several different orchestration tools and cloud providers, Kubernetes being a very common option.
 In this article you will set up a new Spinnaker cluster and build a delivery pipeline, having code changes being automatically deployed to your Kubernetes cluster.

 Here is an overview of what you are going to build: